haneenfathy/IntroToIM/February9/README.md

 ## Challenges

-I had quite a few challenges working with this assignment.
-The main one being navigating Java after using Python and Javascript exclusively for a year.
+The main challenge was navigating Java after using Python and Javascript exclusively for a year.
 This slowed down my process.
 Other than that, I had a few out of index error that I think have to do with the way variables are initalized in Java or possibly the scope?
 I am still not sure but it took me a bit to figure out.
 In one instance, I even put an if statement to ensure that the array isn'y accessed out of bounds even though I still don't know why the variables were going out of bound.